Kiyoshi364/websemantica/docs/main.typ

 may be represented and queried in Prolog.
 For that,
-we will provide an prolog example then show a translation of this example to RDF and SPARQL queries and then back to Prolog.
+we will provide example
+database and queries
+and its representations
+in Prolog,
+RDF and SPARQL queries,
+and then back in Prolog.

 == Prolog Language

 Prolog programming
+consists of describing
+the truth
-consists of describing what is true by asserting truth facts and rules for deriving new truths
+by asserting facts and
+rules for deriving new truths
 (the program),
 and then
+asking a question (query)
-ask true of false questions to the system
+to the system,
-(the query),
-which will try to simplify them to some condition which makes the question true.
+which will try to simplify it
+to some set of condition which makes the query true.
-Facts and rules are terminated with a period/dot (```pl .```).
 In @prog:familytree-pl,
 ```pl parent_child(sergio, milton).```
 is a fact